drichard/mindmaps/README.md

+# PSA: This project is not actively maintained.
+I consider it feature complete for what it set out to do.
+I'll fix critical bugs should they pop up but I won't be adding new features.

 # mindmaps
 mindmaps is a HTML5 based mind mapping application.
 It lets you create neat looking mind maps in the browser.